microsoft/vscode-docs/docs/cpp/cmake-linux.md

 Before you can use the CMake Tools extension to build a project, you need to configure it to know about the compilers on your system.
 There are two ways to configure CMake in VS Code: CMake Presets and CMake Kits/Variants.

 #### Configure using CMake Presets
 We recommend using CMake Presets for managing your CMake configurations.
-CMake Presets allow you to have a central JSON file where you can store all the configurations for your project and share with others, across different IDEs, and across different operating systems.
+CMake Presets enable you to specify a common JSON file, where you store all the configurations for your project.
+You can then share this file with others, across different IDEs, and across different operating systems.

 If you followed the [CMake quick start guide above](cmake-quickstart), you should have CMake Presets in your project.